DLXPlugins/highlight-and-share/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Released 2015-03-2015
+* Added option for shortlink in the settings
+* Removed the requirement for having to set a Twitter handle

 = 1.0.0 =
 * Updated 2014-12-11 - Ensuring WordPress 4.1 compatibility
 * Released 2014-12-03
 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 1.1.0 =
+Added option for shortlink in the settings.
+Removed the requirement for having to set a Twitter handle.

 = 1.0.0 =
 Initial release.